bigeasy/vizsla/README.md

 HTTP is not a simple fetch.
 Even if I'm good about HTTP mime-types, there are always proxies and whatnot that I use.

+HTTP clients are different from HTTP servers.
+They have to deal with gateways and caching doing rude thing coming back that they don't do going forward.
+They have to implement redirections and authentication.
+The have to implement retries.

+Vizsla is supposed to help you build a client appropriate for your application, but retries and redirects ought to be a part of your application.